-1) Unlike most Rio Carnival ticket vendors, we do not have a handling fee.
+1) Unlike most Rio Carnival ticket vendors, our convenience fee is of U$s10 per ticket and NOT 10%. .
 2) We are an ARC/IATA licensed agency.
 3) We provide you with the best customer service, offering assistance over the phone, email, or by skype.
 You can talk directly with our seasoned Rio Carnival experts.
 4) For your convenience, we offer a Carnival Help Desk during Rio Carnival.
 5) We are here to provide you with all the most up-to-date, relevant information and services necessary to Book your Rio Carnival Package!

 The Sambadrome was designed by Oscar Neimeyer with the spectator in mind.
 Because of this almost every ticket in the house is pretty good, However, if you are truly looking for the best tickets for the parade we recommend the Front Box Tickets, also known as Frisas Tickets.
 Located on the same level as the parade runway, these tickets are so close you can actually feel the body heat emanating from the members of the Samba Schools parading directly before you.
 This unique experience makes Carnival Frisas Tickets the best tickets in the house.